Net::Whois - Scraper checks domain data via RDAP and WHOIS

 Capabilities

-- Automatic selection of RDAP or WHOIS based on the domain zone (RDAP priority)
+- Automatic selection of RDAP or WHOIS by domain zone (RDAP priority)

-- Support for internationalized domain names (IDN, e.g., яндекс.рф)
+- Support for internationalized domains (IDN, e.g., яндекс.рф)

 Use cases